oracle/graal/docs/reference-manual/graalvm-updater.md

     ```shell
     gu install js
     ```
-GraalVM Updater first downloads the list of components, then uses the information in the list to download the actual component package, and then installs it.
+    The installation starts, displaying progress.

+If you are installing on Oracle GraalVM, GraalVM Updater downloads a component from Oracle's storage point.
+If you are installing GraalVM Community Edition, the wizard downloads a component from [Github](https://github.com/graalvm/graalvm-ce-builds/releases).
 To see more verbose output during the installation, as the download progress bar, print versions, and dependency information, use the `-v` (`--verbose`) switch.

 If a component is installed that depends on another component, GraalVM Updater will search for the appropriate dependency and install it as well.
 If a required component cannot be found, the installation will fail.

-## Install Components on GraalVM Enterprise
+## Install Components with a Download Token

-You can install a component on GraalVM Enterprise Edition **by component's ID** using GraalVM Updater: `gu install ComponentId`.
-GraalVM Updater downloads a component from Oracle's storage point.

-Installing a component to GraalVM Enterprise requires a user to provide a valid email address and accept a license for a given component.
+On Oracle GraalVM versions older than 23.0 (licensed under [Oracle Technology Network License Agreement GraalVM Enterprise Edition Including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html)), installing a component requires a user to provide a valid email address and accept a license for a given component.
 GraalVM Updater uses the **download token** (a personal access token, an alternative to using a password) which is bound to the user's email and defines the set of accepted licenses.
-Follow these steps to install a component to GraalVM Enterprise, for example, Native Image:
+Follow these steps to install, for example, Python:

-1. Run `gu available` to list the available components for GraalVM Enterprise Edition you have installed.
+1. Run `gu available` to list the available components for your Oracle GraalVM installation.

     ```shell
     gu available